Georgia Wildlife Resources Division

 Anglers should be aware of the legal limits for harvesting striped bass and hybrid bass.
 Up to 10 fish per day of either species can be harvested but only three fish of either species can be over 26-inches in total length.

 Those who enjoy keeping their catch of crappie from Lake Hartwell should be aware of the size and creel limits.
 Anglers who fish in Georgia waters may harvest 30 fish per day.
-Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested must be at least 8-inches in total length.
+Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested from South Carolina waters must be at least 8-inches in total length.

 |Target||The areas with the largest numbers of crappie on the Georgia side of the lake include Eastanollee Creek, Gum Log Creek, Shoal Creek and Lightwood Log Creek.
 In the spring, target visible structure in backwater areas.
 If you catch one crappie at a location, there will be plenty more in the same vicinity.|